All Episodes

 I guess you're slow.

-Yeah, I'm definitely doing them for my kid.
+I'm definitely doing it for my kid.

 Right.

-So, yeah, I think if you have that direct conversation with your parents, you can see how they react, and then you can understand why you didn't develop those habits because I think that they were punished.
+So, yeah, I think if you have that direct conversation with your parents, you can see how they react, and then you can understand why you didn't develop those habits, because I think that they were punished, I think that they were rejected out of hand, like strongly, strenuously.

 Yeah.

-If you've got time for a divorce, you've got time to fly to see your parents.
+You've got time to fly to see your parents.

 Okay.